sensotix/dmn-eval-js/README.md

 };
 ```

 Input expressions are however not restricted to qualified names.
-You can use any expression according to S-FEEL, any
+You can use any expression according to S-FEEL, and
 additionally even function invocations, too, like so:
 - employee.salary * 12
 - convertToUSD(employee.salary)